Ayse Hunt '19 is pursuing a Curatorial Summer Internship at the Living Computer Museum in Seattle.

 Brendan Balaam ‘14 is working as a curator at the Tacoma Historical Society.
 He earned an MLitt degree in Material Culture & Artifact Studies from the University of Glasgow.

-Ally Suarez '16 [Art History major, English minor] will be continuing on at Syracuse University’s dual MA program in Art History and Museum Studies this fall.
+Ally Suarez '16 (Art History major, English minor) was accepted to the Syracuse University’s dual MA program in Art History and Museum Studies.

 Gianna Olson '16 has an AmeriCorps position working at the Peace Community Center and McCarver Elementary School in Tacoma serving in school classes and after-school programming.